 However, there are a few potential issues that tend to give our clients pause.
 They want to be sure that:

 These goals can be met.
-With the right guidance, you can get Microsoft Exchange with high security, thorough end-user adoption, and painless migration.
-You can watch the webinar below or keep reading:
+With the right guidance, you realize the benefits of Microsoft Exchange Online with high security, thorough end-user adoption, and a painless migration.
+Watch the webinar below or keep reading:

 With Microsoft, the interconnected nature of the cloud isn’t a source of insecurity—it’s a source of strength.
 Given the size of its cloud services, Microsoft has a tremendous amount of experience with malicious actors that they constantly use to improve their security.